It wasn’t like this in my day!

 My daughter has just come past and asked if this is a photo of a Halloween party!
 Bit rude!

-Fashion sense aside, how did we arrive at the level of kids’ birthday parties we have now?
+Fashion sense aside, how did we arrive at the level of children birthday parties we have now?
 Gone are the days of a party in the dining room.
 It’s a whole different ball game!

-Birthday parties for kids today.
+Birthday parties for children today.

 With absolutely no planning at all, we managed to have two December babies, with birthdays only 6 days apart.
 The month of December, which is already pricey has been elevated to a whole new level of expense.
 Christmas, plus two lots of birthday presents and two lots of gifts can add up.
 For this reason, my children have second birthdays, rather like her Majesty The Queen.
 We celebrate with their friends in the new year when some of the madness has died down.
 The most recent celebrations led me to consider the different types of parties we have held and attended over the years.
 Please do note, these are personal opinions of great parties we have been to.
 There will be many other businesses offering similar ideas.
 Check them out!